Traffic-Aware Microgrid Planning for Dynamic Wireless Electric Vehicle Charging Roadways: Case Study - Results

-Once the load curves for the roadway segment have been obtained, the next step of the overall problem is grid planning.
-Broadly, this planning task can be divided into two stages: first, the placement of ES units, and second, the sizing of the system based on the identified buses equipped with ES units.
+The microgrid planning task can be divided into two stages: the placement of ES units and the sizing of the system based on the identified buses equipped with ES units.